-CRYSTAL ENTERPRISES, Debtor and Debtor-in-Possession, by undersigned counsel, Provides this Disclosure Statement in order to disclose the information believed to be material for creditors to arrive at a reasonably informed decision, and to exercise the right to vote on acceptance of the Debtor's Plan of Reorganization (the "Plan") filed by the Debtor in the above captioned proceeding on June 30, 2017.
+CRYSTAL ENTERPRISES, Debtor and Debtor-in-Possession, by undersigned counsel, Provides this Disclosure Statement in order to disclose the information believed to be material for creditors to arrive at a reasonably informed decision, and to exercise the right to vote on the acceptance of the Debtor's Second Amended Plan of Reorganization (the "Plan") filed by the Debtor in the above captioned proceeding on the same date as this Disclosure Statement.
 A full copy of the Plan is attached to this Disclosure Statement as Exhibit 1.

 Your rights may be affected.
 You should read the Plan and this Disclosure Statement carefully and discuss them with your attorney.
 If you do not have an attorney, you may wish to consult one.

-The proposed distributions under the Plan are discussed at pages 26-34 of this Disclosure Statement.
+The proposed distributions under the Plan are discussed at pages 27-42 of this Disclosure Statement.